 Purpose for this guide

-The purpose of this guide is to give those wanting to form a new DAMA Chapter or those currently supporting a DAMA Chapter some fundamental resources and best practices.
-This guide was created by a handful of DAMA Chapter presidents who have started or managed DAMA chapters over the years.
-It is not intended to overshadow or replace any rules or policies established by DAMA International for chartering chapters, but rather to give experienced guidance on getting started with some sample ideas that have shown success in the past.
+The purpose of this guide is to provide those seeking to form a new DAMA Chapter, or those currently supporting a DAMA Chapter, with fundamental resources and best practices.
+This guide was created by a handful people who have are familiar with what it takes to start or manage a DAMA chapters .
+It is not intended to overshadow or replace any rules or policies established by DAMA International for chartering chapters, but rather to provide experienced guidance on getting started, with sample ideas that have proven successful in the past.

 Determining Interest